KushagraWadhwaShorthillsAI/Assignment3_Python/Readme.md

 # Document Processor

 ## Overview
-This project provides a document processing tool that extracts text, links, images, and tables from PDF, DOCX, and PPTX files.
-The extracted data can be stored in files or an SQLite database.
+This project provides a document processing tool that extracts text, hyperlinks, images, and tables from PDF, DOCX, and PPT files, capturing metadata.
+Uses abstract classes to create a flexible design with concrete classes for each file type and storage method SQLite for storing in database

 ## Features
-- Extract text, including headings and font styles
+- Extract text, including headings and font styles from the particular input document
 - Extract hyperlinks from documents
 - Extract images from PDFs, Word, and PowerPoint files
 - Extract tables from PDFs and Word files
-- Store extracted data in files or an SQLite database
+- Store extracted data in files(output directory is automatically created) or an SQLite database

 ## Installation